 In conclusion, as cat owners, we have a paramount responsibility in ensuring our feline companions’ well-being and happiness.
 Addressing their fears and treating them with compassion can go a long way in fostering a healthy relationship with them.
 More significantly, it is essential to seek professional help if the fear and anxiety persist, ensuring that our cats get the proper treatment they need and a comfortable life they deserve.
 Understanding and acknowledging our cat’s fears, and providing appropriate solutions, is the first step in being a responsible and compassionate cat owner.

-Further Reading: Is A Otter A Weasel?
+Further Reading: What Animal Is A Mink Relative To?